richbrito/Tidal_Grav_Atoms/README.md

 ricardo.arana@tecnico.ulisboa.pt, richard.brito@tecnico.ulisboa.pt and goncalo.e.castro@tecnico.ulisboa.pt

-If you make use of these notebooks for your own publications, please cite:
+If you make use of this code for your own publications, please cite:
 ```
 @article{XXX}